celinec22/CRC-Card-Builder/README.md

 # CRC Card Builder App
 ### Overview
 The CRC Card Builder App is a web application built with Vite and React, designed to facilitate the creation and management of Class Responsibility Collaboration (CRC) cards.
 CRC cards are a brainstorming tool used in object-oriented design to describe classes in a system and their responsibilities and collaborations.
 This application provides a digital platform to create, edit, and organize CRC cards for software development projects.
+This Project uses Javascript, HTML,and Tailwind CSS.

 ### Features
 #### Create CRC Cards: Easily create new CRC cards by defining class names, responsibilities, and collaborations.